mhtvsSFrpHdE/AnimeAnyK-mpv/README.md

 Customize Anime4K command for early access to new Anime4K version or bug workaround.
 Remember Anime4K on/off status for other videos in the same folder.

+> **Note: I do hope to preserve Linux/Unix support, but I only run Windows PC.**
+> **Please use code entry prepared in advance to test/fix error on Linux/Unix and pull your patch back.**

 ## How to use

 ### Install